gymrek-lab/personal-genomics-textbook/ancestry/relfind/ibd_segments.md

 Generally, we expect IBD segments to be large for closely related individuals.
 In the most extreme case, parent-child pairs will share each entire chromosome at IBD=1.
 For more distant relatives, shared segments will be shorter, since each generation (each meiosis event) each chromosome will undergo around 1 recombination event, which will break down the segments.

-The plot below from 23andme beautifully shows how different relative pairs will have characteristic length and size of shared segments:
+The plot below from 23andme beautifully shows how different relative pairs will have characteristic length and number of shared segments:

 ![sharing](images/23andme_sharing.png)
 Source: https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0034267